Parking enforcement is needed to:

 Bank holidays and school holidays

-Parking restrictions by schools still apply during school holidays unless stated otherwise.
+Parking restrictions near schools still apply during school holidays unless stated otherwise.

 Obstruction and dangerous parking are police matters.
 These include parking on the pavement and across driveways and entrances.